FAN GUIDE: NATIONAL HIGH SCHOOL INVITATIONAL

-- Teams will compete Wednesday - Saturday (weather pending) in games
+- Games will take place Wednesday - Saturday (weather permitting)

 - Teams will be scheduled to take infield/outfield prior to each game (team decision)

-- Wednesday and Thursday will be designated for on-field batting practice on Field 2 prior to each team's game
+- Wednesday, Thursday, and Friday will be designated for on-field batting practice on Field 2 or Field 3 prior to each team's game

-- Friday and Saturday - Teams will take batting practice in their assigned batting cages
+- Saturday - Teams will take batting practice in their assigned batting cages.
+The teams that are playing in the championship game will have the opportunity to take on-field batting practice.

-If you are an accredited member of the press and wish to obtain a USA Baseball media credential, please email email@example.com.
+If you are an accredited member of the press and wish to obtain a USA Baseball media credential, visit the USA Baseball Media Services page.

 Cameras & Video Equipment: